gdlc/STAT_COMP/HW5.md

  - Derive the maximum likelihood (ML) estimates of the mean and variance for the complete data (assuming data is IID normal).
 You will use these functions in the M-step to update your ML estimates.
  - Since the data follows a distribution from the exponential family, the E-step reduces to impute the censored data with the conditional expectation, you can use the function below to perform the E-step.

-Hints:
- - Initialize vectors where to store the mean (e.g., `M=rep(NA,100)`) and variance (e.g., `V=rep(NA,50)`) estimates over iterations (assume 100 interations would be enough, check convergence after finishing).
- - Create a vector where you will hold the 'complete data'
- - Have an index indicating which points are censored
- - Initialize the complete data by 'imputing' the censored points with the observed censoring time.
- - In a loop from 1:# of iterations
-    - Update the MLE estimates (`M[i]`, `V[i]`) using the current 'complete data'
-    - Use the function provided below to impute the censored data with the conditional expectation.
-Be sure to use the most current value of the mean (`M[i]`) and variance (`V[i]`).
- - Check the iterations to be sure your algorithm converged.
+Hint: The outline of the algorithm is similar to the one we discuss in class for the censored exponential data.
+The only difference is on what are the ML estimates from the complete data and what is the conditional expectation of the censored data.
+For the conditional expectatio you can use the function given below.

-**Report**: a trace plot for the mean and one for the variance (this can be used to assessed convergence).
+**Report**: a trace plot (i.e., a plot of the parameter values over the iteration path) for the mean and one for the variance (this can be used to assessed convergence).

 ```r
  # A function to compute the mean of a truncated normal distribution